JasperZeroes/alx-low_level_programming/0x01-variables_if_else_while/README.md

-contains scripts on if, else if, else and while.
+contains C scripts on if, else if, and while statements"